-A variety of supports to keep our students safe and healthy
+A variety of supports to keep our students and staff safe and healthy

-Charlottesville City Schools offers a variety of programs to support our students.
+Charlottesville City Schools offers a variety of programs to support our students and staff.
 The foundation is a commitment to wellness and promoting a positive school culture.
-Beyond that, we proactively make plans to keep our students safe.
+Beyond that, we proactively make plans to keep our students and staff safe.

 A System of Supports: VTSS and PBIS